Samoxive/yarcl/README.md

 ```
 Line chart has these attributes:

-    title: This contains text.
+    title (optional): This contains text.

         text: The main title.

-    subtitle: This contains text.
+    subtitle (optional): This contains text.

         text: Explanatory subtitle.

-    yAxis: This contains title.
+    yAxis (optional): This contains title.

         title:  ---

             text: Y Axis title.

-    plotOptions: This contains pointStart.
+    plotOptions (optional): This contains pointStart.

         pointStart: Starting point for X Axis.

-    width: Width of the chart.
+    width (optional): Width of the chart.

-    height: Height of the chart.
+    height (optional): Height of the chart.

     series: This contains name and data.